-Rules and forms may be obtained from, and Claims may be filed with, JAMS (www.jamsadr.com) or the AAA (www.adr.org).
+Rules and forms may be obtained from, and Claims may be filed with, the AAA (www.adr.org).
 Arbitration hearings will take place in the federal judicial district that includes your address at the time the Claim is filed, unless the parties agree to a different place.